-The premise of the series is that the world is split in two interconnected parts: a world of humans and a world of fictional stories.
+The premise of the series is that the world is split into two interconnected parts: a world of humans and a world of fictional stories.
 While our world is organized into countries, the world of fictional stories is organized into kingdoms, with the medieval-looking Kingdom of Fairy Tales playing an important role in the story.
 By creating tales and characters, the human world unknowingly helps the other world expand and grow.
 While travel between worlds is possible through magic, the denizens of the world of fiction tend to avoid going to the human world and thus humans remain blithely unaware of the truth.

-Enter Mr. Karel Majer, an ordinary man who works minor jobs in television.
-One day, while he was working as an extra on the set of a film, he unearths a magic bell which summons the sorcerer apprentice Rumburak, who has the duty to fulfill the wish of whoever rings the bell.
-Remembering the disappointment of his son and his friend when he failed to get them a prize by shooting the mark at a fair, Mr. Majer asks Rumburak to teach him how to shoot.
-The sorcerer agrees and takes him to the forests of the Fairy Tale world, where Mr. Majer accidentally shoots the wolf from the Little Red Riding Hood story.
+Enter Mr Karel Majer, an ordinary man who works minor jobs in television.
+One day, while he was working as an extra on the set of a film, he unearths a magic bell which summons the sorcerer apprentice Rumburak, who has the duty to fulfil the wish of whoever rings the bell.
+Remembering the disappointment of his son and his friend when he failed to get them a prize by shooting the mark at a fair, Mr Majer asks Rumburak to teach him how to shoot.
+The sorcerer agrees and takes him to the forests of the Fairy Tale world, where Mr Majer accidentally shoots the wolf from the Little Red Riding Hood story.
 This upsets the balance of the kingdom, as Little Red Riding Hood now lacks a character to reenact her story with, and is rendered purposeless.

 When King Hyacint, the ruler of the Kingdom of Fairy Tales finds out about what happened, he punishes Rumburak by stripping him of his apprenticeship and turning him into a wolf, with the specific instruction to take the place of the wolf from the story.
 Enraged, the sorcerer rebels against the royal punishment and concocts a plan to take over the entire kingdom and marry the king’s youngest daughter, the lovely princess Arabela.

 The series plays around with many fairytale and character tropes and boasts some really pretty costumes.
 It was very popular in the '80s with Eastern European and even German viewers, and many people who were young in that period of time remember it fondly.

 This television series provides examples of: